Insights

 Heart rate trends are trustworthy.
 Modern optical sensors measure heart rate through light reflection under the skin.
 While not perfect for every condition, resting heart rate and its long-term trends are solid indicators.
 A consistently rising resting heart rate can signal overtraining, illness, or chronic stress.

 Sleep duration tracking works.
-Wearables are good at detecting when you fall asleep and wake up.
+Wearables devices are good at detecting when you fall asleep and wake up.
 They track movement and heart rate to infer sleep time.
 If you use your device regularly, you get a realistic view of your sleep duration and timing patterns.

 The key insight here is that these measurements work best when compared with your own baseline.
 Your wearable is less a medical device and more a mirror of your habits.
 It tells you how you are changing, not how you compare to others.

-The Hard Reality of What They Miss
+The Hard Reality of What Health Monitoring Devices Miss

 Now the harder part.
-Wearables still struggle with precision, interpretation, and context.
+Wearables technology still struggle with precision, interpretation, and context.
 Many users and even some developers assume the numbers are absolute truths.
 They are not.

 Accuracy problems are common:

-- Sleep tracking algorithms often confuse stillness with sleep
+• Sleep tracking algorithms often confuse stillness with sleep

-- Calorie estimates can differ by 20 to 40 percent between brands
+• Calorie estimates can differ by 20 to 40 percent between brands

-- Heart rate variability is calculated differently by each manufacturer
+• Heart rate variability is calculated differently by each manufacturer

 Context is completely missing.
 Your wearable sees your pulse, not your emotions.
 It sees your steps, not your story.
 A smartwatch may show a stress spike during a meeting but cannot tell if it's because of anxiety, excitement, or coffee.
 Without context, data can easily be misread.